Continuous Relaxations for the Traveling Salesman Problem: Dynamical systems approach

 where $ J^{ij} \in \R^{n \times n} $ is a single-entry matrix~\cite{PP08}, i.e., $ (J^{ij})_{kl} = \delta_{ik}\delta_{jl} $.
 It follows that

 Inserting this into the equation for $ \dot{H} $ concludes the proof. \end{proof}

 For the cost function $ F(H) = \tr(A^T H) $, we simply obtain $ F_H = A $.
 With the aid of Theorem~\ref{thm:H flow}, we can then compute the corresponding gradient flow.
 In addition to the cost function, a penalty function has to be used to find an admissible solution.

-One possibility would be to penalize negative entries, as described above.
-Furthermore, linear equality constraints that force the flow to converge to a matrix $ H $ with row and column sums equal to two could be added.
-We use the penalty function
+One possibility would be to penalize negative entries as described in Section~\ref{ssec:orthogonal_flow}.
+However, for the tour matrix approach we use a combination of two penalty functions.
+The first penalty function is given by,

 which penalizes entries that are not zero or one.
-We then obtain
+Furthermore, we also use a second penalty function